 2. Talk to your audience

-Before getting onto digital marketing for travel agency businesses, let’s not forget how important and reassuring is regular and honest communication with your audience.
+Before getting onto digital marketing for tour operator businesses, let’s not forget how important and reassuring regular and honest communication is with your audience.

 While you might be busy preparing for the tourism comeback in all sorts of ways, don’t leave your audience hanging.
 They too are impatiently waiting for the day when they will be able to travel again.
 And when that happens, they’ll choose the vendor who is on top of their mind and who they trust.
 The best way to gain (and keep) their trust and make them think of you first is to be transparent about everything you do.

-- What is your cancellation policy due to pandemics?
+- What is your cancellation policy due to pandemic?

 - Is it clearly explained and easily found (on your website or social accounts)?